-Sign Type District Area Height Permit Required?
-Time Limit Additional Standards l Signs ı General Wall Signs В, М Maximum aggregate area of all signs on the zoning lot regardless of sign type shall be no greater than 6x frontage of the zoning lot; Maximum aggregate area of any one wall sign shall be no greater than 300 sq. ft.
+Sign Type District Area Height Permit Required Time Limit Additional Standards Wall Signs Wall Signs В, М MAXIMUM PER WALL SIGN: The area of any one wall sign shall be no greater than 300 sq. ft.
+MAXIMUM SIGNS: The combined area of all wall signs on the zoning lot shall be no greater than 300 sq. ft.
 Cannot exceed roof line Yes None The sign must not cover wholly or partially any wall opening, nor project beyond the ends of top of the wall to which it is attached.
-General Wall Signs R-4 Maximum aggregate area of all signs on the zoning lot regardless of sign type shall be no greater than 6x frontage of the zoning lot; Maximum aggregate of all wall signs on the zoning lot shall be no Cannot exceed roof line Yes None The sign must not cover wholly or partially any wall opening, nor project beyond the ends of top of the wall to which it is attached.
+ZONING LOT MAXIMUM: The combined area of all signs on the zoning lot regardless of Sign Type shall be no greater than 6x frontage of the zoning lot.
+R-4 MAXIMUM PER WALL SIGN: The area of any one wall sign shall be no greater than 32 sq. ft.
+MAXIMUM SIGNS: All wall signs on the zoning lot shall be no greater than 64 sq. ft.
+Cannot exceed roof line Yes None The sign must not cover wholly or partially any wall opening, nor project beyond the ends of top of the wall to which it is attached.
+ZONING LOT MAXIMUM: The combined area of all signs on the zoning lot regardless of Sign Type shall be no greater than 6x frontage of the zoning lot.